zulip/zulip/help/share-and-upload-files.md

 {!start-composing.md!}

-1. Click the **paperclip** (<i class="fa fa-paperclip"></i>) icon at
+1. Click the **paperclip** (<i class="zulip-icon zulip-icon-attachment"></i>)
-   the bottom of the compose box to select one or more files.
-Zulip will upload the files, and insert named links using
+   icon at the bottom of the compose box to select one or more files.
-   [Markdown formatting](/help/format-your-message-using-markdown#links):
+   Zulip will upload the files, and insert named links using [Markdown formatting](/help/format-your-message-using-markdown#links):
    `[Link text](URL)`.